pivotal-jack-moon/gpfarmer/README.md

 RHEL and CentOS 5/6/7

 # Prerequisite
-MacOS or Fedora/CentOS/RHEL installed with ansible
+MacOS or Fedora/CentOS/RHEL installed with ansible.
-At least three supported OS should be prepared with yum repository configured
+At least three supported OS should be prepared with yum repository configured.

 # How to prepare ansible host to run gpfarmer
 * MacOS